PaulleDemon/font-tester-chrome/readme.md

 So whether you are a type designer demoing your type, web developer or creative agency, get Better at website Typography using this extension.

-Now you can go to your website, click on the extension, test fonts and pick the one you like along with the code.

 ![font tester demo](./docs/demo/fonttester2.gif)